isage/Adrenaline/docs/src/05-PSPPlayback.md

 ### March 33 2

 March33 driver was originally developed for the March33 CFW by the M33 Team.
-Adrenaline comes with a modified version with ISO and Compressed ISO read improvements; other than that, there were no other significant changes in the source code.
+Adrenaline comes with a modified version with ISO and Compressed ISO read improvements and bug fixes; other than that, there were no other significant changes in the source code.

 This driver is made available mostly for compatibility reasons, as historically some games had a better time with this driver than `NP9660` and `Inferno`.
 There are many PSP games and PSP modded games out there; there is a slight chance it can still have better compatibility in niche cases.